-One of the best yoga asanas for mental well-being, as it provides the deep stretch to our entire body.
-It is very effective for people suffering from various blood and glands related disorders such as high blood pressure and diabetes.
+One of the best yoga asanas for mental well-being, as it provides a deep stretch to our entire body.
+It is very effective for people suffering from various blood and glands-related disorders such as high blood pressure and diabetes.

 Paschimottanasana for mental health:

-Paschimottanasana helps to relieve the mental and physical stress thereby calming the body and mind.
-It stimulates a smooth flow of blood to the entire body thereby energizing the cells of the whole body especially the mind.
-Proper blood circulation relaxes the body and mind which in turn helps one in reducing the mental ailments like stress, insomnia, and other such disorders.
+Paschimottanasana helps to relieve mental and physical stress thereby calming the body and mind.
+It stimulates a smooth flow of blood to the entire body thereby energizing the cells of the whole body, especially the mind.
+Proper blood circulation relaxes the body and mind which in turn helps one in reducing mental ailments like stress, insomnia, and other such disorders.

 5.)
 Prasarita Padottasana (Wide Stance Forward Bend)

-Prasarita Padottanasana is like an energized version of yoga which helps in increasing blood circulation to the brain while stretching the legs, arms, and back of a person.
+Prasarita Padottanasana is an energized version of yoga that helps in increasing blood circulation to the brain while stretching the legs, arms, and back of a person.